 Some Non-Educational Things

-- I was raised skiing, mountain biking, and climbing.
-I have been extraordinarily fortunate to live in places with access to explore the great outdoors!
+I grew up on skiing, mountain biking, and climbing.
+I have been extraordinarily fortunate to live in places with access to the great outdoors.

-- I have been to all 50 states in the USA and 9 Canadian Provinces.
+I have traveled to all 50 states in the USA, 9 Canadain provinces, and 20+ Countries.